-If you're using MySQL 5.6 or higher with Policy Manager 8.0 or higher and/or Policy Manager 8.0 or higher with Community Manager 8.0 or higher, the following MySQL property settings must be configured as outlined below:
+If you're using MySQL 5.6 with Policy Manager 8.0 or higher and/or Policy Manager 8.0 or higher with Community Manager 8.0 or higher, the following MySQL property settings must be configured as outlined below:

 When innodb_file_per_table is enabled (the default in MySQL 5.6.6 and higher), InnoDB stores the data and indexes for each newly created table in a separate .ibd file, rather than in the system tablespace.
 The storage for these InnoDB tables is reclaimed when the tables are dropped or truncated.